 Pre-receiving

-For the warehouse receiving process to run efficiently, you’ll need to establish and enforce receiving requirements for suppliers, shippers, and/or carriers.
+For the warehouse receiving process to run efficiently, you must establish and enforce receiving requirements for suppliers, shippers, and/or carriers.
 The objective is for them to present the cargo in a way that is quick and easy to process.

 When working with suppliers, if possible, have the warehouse manager coordinate packaging requirements such as: